Former President and CEO, Chicago Community Trust; Vice Chair, Robert F. Kennedy Human Rights

-Terry Mazany is president and chief executive officer for The Chicago Community Trust.
-In 2004, Mazany was appointed as the fifth chief executive officer in the Trust’s history.
-Mazany has risen through the ranks, serving as chief operating officer and as director and senior program officer for the Education Initiative where he led the design and implementation of the Trust’s initial $50 million, five-year commitment to improvement in Chicago schools.
+Terry Mazany, Vice Chair of Robert F. Kennedy Human Rights’ Board of Directors, is the former president and chief executive officer for The Chicago Community Trust.
+Formerly the Trust’s chief operating officer, director and senior program officer for the Education Initiative, he led the design and implementation of its initial $50 million, five-year commitment to improvement in Chicago schools.

-In response to the economic recession and an invitation from Mayor Daley of Chicago, Mazany helped organize and lead the Recovery Partnership involving over 50 foundations to support the distribution of over $1 billion in American Recovery and Reinvestment Act funds in Chicago.
+In response to the economic recession and an invitation from Mayor Richard M. Daley of Chicago, Mazany also helped organize and lead the Recovery Partnership involving over 50 foundations to support the distribution of over $1 billion in American Recovery and Reinvestment Act funds in Chicago.

-Mazany came to the Trust from a distinguished career in public school administration, working in districts across the country including Detroit, Chicago, Baltimore, Oakland, and San Francisco.
-Mazany received a Masters in Anthropology and a Masters in Business Administration, with an emphasis on organizational change, from the University of Arizona.
+He received a Master’s in Anthropology and a Master’s in Business Administration, with an emphasis on organizational change, from the University of Arizona.
 Preceding his work in the public sector, Mazany enjoyed his first career as an archaeologist and dendrochronologist — using tree-ring chronologies to date human settlements and develop past climate records.